 Inside a 14,000 square foot warehouse lies Carol Hicks Bolton Antiquities.
-This one-of-a-kind store will have you day dreaming up how your dream home will look.
+This one-of-a-kind store will inspire you to design your dream home.
 This shop carries everything you need to make your home rustic and trendy.
 Within one year of being open, they earned a spot on our “Best Store List”.
 Check it out and you’ll quickly see why we awarded them.
 They now have an extension of their shop called Gus’s Antiques.
 The new addition features many selections of handmade and local items.
 Just when you think that’s it, you’ll find something wonderful from Room No. 5.
-This addition to Carol Hick Bolton antiquities is dedicated to crisp, clean and white.
-All three of the shops will inspire your next home do-over.
+This addition to Carol Hick Bolton Family is dedicated to crisp, clean and white.
+All three of the shops will inspire your next home makeover.

 Step into Vaudeville and feel like you are stepping into a movie.
-This classic western style building is now home to a beautiful urban home décor.
+This classic western style building is now home to a beautiful urban home décor shop.
 Vaudeville offers a showroom, dining at a gourmet restaurant, a wine club, and events for every season.

-Located in an abandoned laundry mat is Blackchalk Home and Laundry.
-From hand painted Turkish dishes, vintage rugs, to a golden crushed velvet bohemian couch, this is the place to find that statement piece that none of your friends have.
+Located in an abandoned laundromat is Blackchalk Home and Laundry.
+From handpainted Turkish dishes and vintage rugs, to a golden crushed velvet bohemian couch, this is the place to find that statement piece that none of your friends have.

 Haberdashery Boutique is a vintage find that helps you express your creativity in fashion with designs from all over the world.
 The 1940s newspaper on the walls helps give this historic limestone building a charming feel.
 It’s really a beautiful store and the obscure design is worth seeing while you are in Fredericksburg.
 The pieces are artsy, interesting and different than your average vintage boutique.